This Easy Cranberry Sage Cauliflower Stuffing is an easy grain-free and healthy alternative to traditional stuffing. It's also paleo and whole 30.

 Since I became a parent, especially a parent of two kids 3 years apart, I started functioning on a different level.
 A level I never thought was possible pre-kids.
 It's being on all the time.
 I don't mean constantly doing things, I mean my radar is always on.

-Seeing the stuffed animal that is about to trip my daughter as she's walking backwards.
-Picking up the shirt my son left on the floor as he’s running around dancing because hardwood floors and cloth of any kind, don't mix.
+Seeing the stuffed animal that is about to trip my daughter as she's walking backward.
+Picking up the shirt my son left on the floor as he was running around dancing because hardwood floors and cloth of any kind, don't mix.
 That type of stuff.
-Inevitably, I find myself consistently planning, predicting and trying to prevent.
+Inevitably, I find myself consistently planning, predicting, and trying to prevent.
 But this only strikes me in moments of solitude.

-You definitely don’t!
 If you’re a purist, my suggestion would be to make your cauliflower ahead as it will save you a good amount of time.
-Here are instructions for how to do it.
+Here are instructions on how to do it.
 But if you're really strapped for time, you can always use frozen as that will make your life a lot easier.
 I do it quite often!

-Yes, if you don’t love onion, you can use 1 medium leek and it will add a milder flavor to the cauliflower stuffing.
+Yes, if you don’t love onion, you can use 1 medium leek.
+It will add a milder flavor to the cauliflower stuffing.

-Can you use dried herbs instead of fresh?
+Can you use dried herbs instead of fresh ones?

-Yes, it does.
+Quality matters.
 Try looking for a good quality broth that’s reduced in sodium.
-You want to have full control over the amount of salt, so I always recommend using low sodium broth.
+You want to have full control over the amount of salt, so I always recommend using low-sodium broth.
 And if you’re vegan, go for vegetable broth.

-Can you make this for a larger group?
+Can this stuffing be made for a larger group?